 The Situation: A Traditional Technology Approach

 The school district’s technology, including teacher devices, student computers, and display equipment, was old and obsolete.
 Traditionally the district viewed IT equipment as a capital expense that would be used for as long as it would continue to operate.
-The executive technology director knew that leasing rather than buying equipment would provide the flexibility and opportunity to obtain all new equipment in a timely manner, while creating a sustainable and predictable budget for all classroom technology.
+The executive technology director knew that leasing rather than buying technology would provide the flexibility and opportunity to obtain all new equipment in a timely manner, while creating a sustainable and predictable budget for all classroom technology.

 “In our school district, our refresh plan was purchase until it dies.
 Buy and die,” explained the district’s executive technology director.
 “Now, we’ll be leasing all of our equipment, and our administrators, teachers and students understand that technology has changed so much in the last 10 years that in order to stay current with technology we have to have a better plan.”

 The challenge was to help the superintendent and business office understand the new approach that would give them the ability to get new technology in the hands of all students while remaining flexible for the future.
 The executive technology director needed a partner to support the new approach and enable the district to refresh all classroom equipment as soon as possible.

 Insight Financial Services (IFS) engaged with the district’s executive technology director to support the internal efforts around making the shift to a leasing strategy that would result in a complete, near-term technology refresh with future refreshes planned ahead on regular intervals.
 IFS worked closely with the team to understand the details of its technology needs and budget parameters.

 Upon full district support for the new financing strategy, IFS provided custom leasing contracts for the refresh.
 To acquire all new teacher MacBooks, student Chromebooks, as well as Apple TV and flat screen TVs, IFS created terms that aligned with the useful life of the equipment and staggered leasing contracts

 so the technology refresh would occur conveniently over the summer when school was not in session.